aionnetwork/aion-docs/developers/tools/maven-cli/create-a-project.md

 ---
 title: Create a Project
+description: When creating a new Aion project, developers can use Maven's built in project creation commands to download the latest version of the Aion archetype, and begin development with a fresh bolierplate template.
 ---

-Now that you've got Maven installed you can get started with your project.
-Run the following command in the directory where you want your code to be stored:
+To create a new Maven project, run the following command in the directory where you want your code to be stored:

 ```bash
 mvn archetype:generate -DarchetypeGroupId=org.aion4j -DarchetypeArtifactId=avm-archetype -DarchetypeVersion=0.20
 ```

+Take note of the `-DarchetypeVersion` above.
 You can find the [latest archetype version on GitHub](https://github.com/bloxbean/avm-archetype).

 ![Archetype Version Screenshot](/developers/tools/maven-cli/images/bloxbean-archetype-version.png)